Unpaid IRS & State Tax Debts

 The IRS Offer in Compromise process involves completing the appropriate forms, having the necessary records on hand, being compliant with the IRS tax regulations, and filing the Offer in Compromise for review with the IRS.

-Once filed, the IRS begins their investigation of the taxpayer’s reasonable collection potential based upon his or her financial situation.
+Once filed, the IRS begins its investigation of the taxpayer’s reasonable collection potential based on his or her financial situation.
 They also evaluate the taxpayer’s history of filing tax returns.
+It usually does not factor in the taxpayer’s lifestyle expenses.

 Unfortunately, many taxpayers who file an IRS Offer in Compromise, get it returned due to procedural deficiencies and never make it to a point of final review.
 Thus, satisfying the many procedural requirements is necessary if an Offer in Compromise is to be reviewed by the IRS and is one of the benefits in hiring an experienced tax professional for filing an IRS tax settlement.